In most cases, Technical Analysis Software empowers fools to make even more mistakes. Sol Palha

 Q: What is the Moving Average Convergence/Divergence (MACD)?

-A: The Moving Average Convergence/Divergence (MACD) is a trend indicator that compares the relationship between two moving averages of security.
-It helps identify buy and sell signals and can indicate a potential reversal in a trend.
+A: The Moving Average Convergence/Divergence (MACD) is a trend indicator that compares the relationship between two moving averages of securities.
+It helps identify buy and sell signals and can indicate a potential trend reversal.

 Q: Are there other popular technical analysis software tools?